AnnaKlueva/springMVCHometask/README.md

  - Unit tests to test validation
  - DAO tests to test how the entities are saved into DB (HSQLDB can be instantiated during test start)
- - Component REST tests - use TestFramework
+ - Component REST tests
  - System REST tests - run against fully deployed app, send actual HTTP requests

 <h6><i>Note:</i></h6> All tests should be executed as a part of CI/CD pipeline through Jenkins

 ###How to:###
 -------------

-To deploy .war file to server. you nee to start server via /bin/standalone.sh and then use command ``mvn wildfly:deploy``.
+To create .war file and run unit test use command: ``mvn clean install``
-To undeploy please use ``mvn wildfly:undeploy``

-To run system test use command : ``mvn test -Dtest=SystemTest``
+To run system test you need to deploy .war file on server and then use command : ``mvn test -Dtest=SystemTest``

+To deploy .war file you need:
+1) download JBOSS server(wildfly 11.0.0.Final) and unzip
+2) configure local JBosss server in IntelliJ Idea(Run/Debug Configurations -> "+" -> JBoss Server -> Local)
+3) in created Jboss runner please select "Server tab"
+ - add URL(e.g. "http://localhost:8080/") and VM options "-Dspring.profiles.active=test"
+4) Select "Deployment" tad and add .war file
+5) Select "Startup/Connection" tab and in Start script enter "path_to_your_wildfly/bin/standalone.sh"
+6) Don't forget save all changes =)
+7) Select Jboss runner and press "Run" button.
+The default browser with localhost url should open.

 <h5><i>Used technologies:</i></h5>